 i.
 Recommended Electives

 Enrich yourself through specially selected ECDA CPD courses.
-The list of recommended electives are:
+The list of recommended electives can be found in the latest briefing slides (download under Additional References below).

 ii.
 Local Learning Journeys, Work Attachments and Conferences